zhuzy-xys/conf_schedule/Hobot_conf/doc/QConf PHP Doc.md

 >
 >*idc* - Optional，from which idc to get the value，get from local idc if  omit
 >
->*get_flag* - Optional，if set get_flag be 0, QConf will wait some time if the configuration is not in share memory yet, which may happen when key not exist or get key the first time.
-If 1, QConf return immediately return NULL, default get_flag is 0;
+>*get_flag* - Optional，if set get_flag be 0, HConf will wait some time if the configuration is not in share memory yet, which may happen when key not exist or get key the first time.
+If 1, HConf return immediately return NULL, default get_flag is 0;

 Return Value
 >value of the configuation, NULL if failed